How UPS (United Parcel Service) Makes Money in 2025: A Deep-Dive With Income Statement

 • Gross Profit: $7.43B (34.6% gross margin)

-• UPS maintains robust margins due to its scale, network efficiencies, and premium service offerings.
+• UPS maintains robust margins due to its scalable logistics network and operational efficiencies.

-• Most costs come from transportation, labor, and fuel expenses required to operate its global delivery network.
+• Most costs come from transportation, labor, fuel, and network infrastructure.

 Operating Income and Expenses